natcap/invest.users-guide/source/coastal_blue_carbon.rst

 3. Crooks, S., Herr, D., Tamelander, J., Laffoley, D., & Vandever, J. (2011).
 Mitigating climate change through restoration and management of coastal wetlands and near-shore marine ecosystems: challenges and opportunities.
 Environment Department Paper, 121, 2011-009.
 4. Krithika, K., Purvaja, R., & Ramesh, R. (2008).
 Fluxes of methane and nitrous oxide from an Indian mangrove.
 Current Science (00113891), 94(2).

-Transition Storage (Preprocessor Tool)
-"""""""""""""""""""""""""""""""""""""""
+Valuation of Net Sequestered Carbon
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For interest rate :math:`i`, discount rate :math:`d`, and time :math:`t`:

+* :math:`price_t = { (1+i) }^{ t } \cdot price_0` (if interest rate provided, else lookup in price table)
+* :math:`NPV = \sum _{ t=0 }^{ T-1 }{ \frac { price_{ t } }{ { (1+d) }^{ t } } } \cdot sequestcarbon_{ t }`

+where :math:`NPV` is the net present value of net sequestered carbon, and :math:`T` is the analysis year or final snapshot year if no analysis year is provided.

+Using the Preprocessor to Identify LULC Transitions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The land use / land cover (LULC) maps provide snapshots of a changing landscape and are the inputs that drive carbon accumulation and loss in the model.
-The user must first produce a set of coastal and marine habitat maps via a land change model (e.g., SLAMM), a scenario assessment tool, or through manual GIS processing.
-The user must then input the LULC maps into the model in chronological order (:math:`t_{0}`, :math:`t_{1}`, ..., :math:`t_{t}`).
+The land use / land cover (LULC) maps provide snapshots of a changing landscape and are the inputs that drive carbon accumulation and emissions in the model.
+The user must first produce a set of coastal and marine habitat maps via a land change model (e.g., SLAMM), a scenario assessment tool, or manual GIS processing.
+The user must then input the LULC maps into the model in chronological order (:math:`s_{0}`, :math:`s_{1}`, ..., :math:`s_{n}`).

-For each pixel in the study area, the preprocessor tool will compare the LULC class present at :math:`t_{n}` and then :math:`t_{n+1}` in order to identify the entire domain of transitions.
+The preprocessor tool compares LULC classes across the maps to identify the set of all LULC transitions that occur.
 The preprocessor tool then generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates or is disturbed once that transition occurs.

 This transition matrix produced by the coastal blue carbon preprocessor, and subsequently edited by the user, allows the model to identify where human activities and natural events disturb carbon stored by vegetation.
 If a transition from one LULC class to another does not occur during any of the time steps, the cell will be left blank.
-For cells in the matrix where transitions occur, the tool will populate a cell with "accumulation" in the cases where a non-coastal blue carbon habitat transitions to a coastal blue carbon habitat or a coastal blue carbon habitat transitions to another coastal blue carbon habitat, "disturbance" in the case where a coastal blue carbon habitat transitions to a non-coastal blue carbon habitat, or "no-carbon-change" in the case where a non-coastal blue carbon habitat transitions to another non-coastal blue carbon habitat.
-For example, if a salt marsh pixel in :math:`t_{0}` is converted to developed dry land in :math:`t_{1}` then the cell will be populated with "disturbance".
-On the other hand, if a mangrove remains a mangrove over this same time period then this cell in the matrix will be populated with "accumulation".
+For cells in the matrix where transitions occur, the tool will populate a cell with 'accum' in the cases where a non-coastal blue carbon habitat transitions to a coastal blue carbon habitat or a coastal blue carbon habitat transitions to another coastal blue carbon habitat, 'disturb' in the case where a coastal blue carbon habitat transitions to a non-coastal blue carbon habitat, or 'NCC' (for no carbon change) in the case where a non-coastal blue carbon habitat transitions to another non-coastal blue carbon habitat.
+For example, if a salt marsh pixel in :math:`t_{0}` is converted to developed dry land in :math:`t_{1}` then the cell will be populated with 'disturb'.
+On the other hand, if a mangrove remains a mangrove over this same time period then this cell in the matrix will be populated with 'accum'.
 It is likely that a mangrove that remains a mangrove will accumulate carbon in its soil and biomass.

-The user will then need to modify the "disturbance" cells with either "low-impact-disturbance", "med-impact-disturbance" or "high-impact-disturbance" depending on the level of disturbance that occurs as the transition occurs between lulc types.
+The user will then need to modify the 'disturb' cells with either 'low-impact-disturb', 'med-impact-disturb' or 'high-impact-disturb' depending on the level of disturbance that occurs as the transition occurs between lulc types.
 This gives the user more fine-grained control over emissions due to disturbance.
 For example, rather than provide only one development type in an LULC map, a user can separate out the type into two development types and update the transition matrix accordingly so that the model can more accurately quantify and map changes in carbon as a result of natural and anthropogenic factors.
 Similarly, different species of mangroves may accumulate soil carbon at different rates.
 If this information is known, it can improve the accuracy of the model to provide this species distinction (two different classes in the LULC input maps) and then the associated accumulation rates in the Carbon Pool Transient Values CSV table.

-Net Present Value of Sequestered Carbon
-"""""""""""""""""""""""""""""""""""""""

-For interest rate :math:`i`, discount rate :math:`d`, and time :math:`t`:

-* :math:`price_t = { (1+i) }^{ t } \cdot price_0` (if interest rate provided, else lookup in price table)
-* :math:`NPV = \sum _{ t=0 }^{ T-1 }{ \frac { price_{ t } }{ { (1+d) }^{ t } }  } \cdot sequestcarbon_{ t }`

-where :math:`NPV` is the net present value of net sequestered carbon, and :math:`T` is the analysis year or final snapshot year if no analysis year is provided.

 Model Math
 ----------

-Time Series Model Variables
-"""""""""""""""""""""""""""

-**Indexing Variables**
+Dimensional and Indexing Variables
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - :math:`x, y`: Raster Element Position (*unitless*)
 - :math:`t`: Timestep (*Years Ahead of Baseline Year*)